nisha2300/Salesforce-Car-Hub-App/carhub/README.md

 # Car Hub App

 ## Description
-Car Hub App is a Salesforce-based application designed to manage car-related data efficiently.
-It allows users to store, retrieve, and analyze car details using Salesforce objects and relationships.
+Car Hub App is a Salesforce-based application designed for efficient car inventory management and exploration.
+The app opens to a Car Explorer Page where users can filter cars by name, price range, category, and make.
+Users can view detailed car descriptions and find similar vehicles.

 ## Features
-- Manage car inventory
-- Track sales and customer interactions
-- Analyze car-related data
+- Car Explorer Page with advanced filtering options.
+- Custom Cars object storing vehicle details and descriptions.
+- Fetch and display similar cars based on selected vehicle attributes.
+- Lightning Web Components (LWC) for a dynamic and responsive UI.
-- User-friendly Salesforce interface
+- Seamless integration with Salesforce for data management.
 ## Installation
 1. Clone the repository:
    ```bash